GII/emdb/docs/source/how_to_do/yaml_launch_files.md

 - **Others:**

-We can add all the parameters that will be needed in eur experimentA
+We can add all the parameters that will be needed in our experiment:

 ```yaml
 SimulatedBaxter: